varad-thorat/Student-Management-System/README.md

 # Student Management System
 Student Management System with CRUD operations, Firebase for authentication, MongoDB for data storage, React.js frontend, Express backend, and hosted on Firebase.
-You can have a click glance of the project here - https://fire-sms-app.web.app
+You can have a click glance of the project here - [click here](https://fire-sms-app.web.app)

 # Features
 CRUD Operations: Manage student records with create, read, update, and delete functionalities.\